This Oatmeal Craisin Cookie is a giant, soft, delicious cookie loaded with tons of oatmeal, dried cranberries, and rich dark chocolate chips.

 Substitutes

-Dark chocolate chips.
-You can use milk chocolate chips, bittersweet chocolate chips, semi sweet chocolate chips, white chocolate chips -- or chocolate chunks!
-These cookies are so big and thick, they could definitely stand up to dark or white chocolate chunks.
+Chocolate chips.
+You can use milk chocolate chips, semi sweet chocolate chips, white chocolate chips, or dark or white chocolate chunks.

 How to Make Thick Cookies